aaditya29/Machine-Learning-Tutorial/1. Machine Learning Specialisation/1.1 Supervised Machine Learning: Regression and Classification/Week 3/readme.md

 - **L1:** If you suspect only a few features are truly important (sparse models).
 - **L2:** If all features might contribute slightly, but you want to prevent any single feature from being too dominant.
 - **Elastic Net:** Good when you want the benefits of feature selection with more evenly distributed weights.

+### Example

+#### Scenario: Building a House Price Prediction Model

+Imagine we have a dataset with:

+- **Features:** Square footage, number of bedrooms, zip code, age of the house, etc.
+- **Target: House price**

+#### Problem: Overfitting

+Without regularization, a complex model might learn that a house in zip code '12345' should always be worth $5000 more than average, simply because that pattern happened in the training data.
+This won't generalize well.

+#### Regularization in Action

+Let's apply L2 regularization (Ridge regression) to this problem:

+1. **Cost Function with Regularization:** Our original cost function (like mean squared error) is augmented with a penalty based on the squares of the model's coefficients (weights).

+2. **Effect:** During training, the optimization algorithm not only tries to minimize the prediction errors, but also tries to keep the weights small.

+#### Example Outcomes

+- **Without Regularization:** You might end up with huge, complex coefficients for some features.
+The model performs great on your training data but likely does poorly on new houses.

+- **With Regularization:** The coefficients for various features are shrunken.
+Features that have less true predictive power get smaller coefficients, reducing their dominance and preventing over-reliance on minor patterns in the training data.

+#### Practical Steps

+1. **Split Data:** Divide your data into training, validation, and testing sets.

+2. **Train with Different Regularization Strengths:** Train the same model (e.g., linear regression) with varying lambda values (the strength of regularization).

+3. **Evaluate on Validation Set:** Compare the performance of each model on the validation set.
+The model with the best validation performance likely has the optimal amount of regularization.

+4. **Final Assessment:** Once you've chosen the best regularization strength, evaluate your final model on the hold-out testing set to get an unbiased estimate of its real-world performance.